simonArchipoff/ATSAHSNA/README.md

   - mixing soundcards (for instance to test the input of one against the output of an other)
 - simpler code (I am tâtonning)
 - introduce arbitrary correction from input (like the inverse of a microphone response)
-- more backends (C, C++, Python, soundfile, something more standard like pulseaudio)
+- more backends (C, C++, Python, something more standard like pulseaudio)
 - some tests for more trust in the computations.